Endemic Dummies Guide – Must Read for 2019

-The point is, book your Galapagos cruise first, well in advance, and then plan your other stops around that.
+The point is, one of the best practices we reccomend in the Endemic Dummies Guide is to book your Galapagos cruise first.
+Moreover, plan in advance, and then plan your other stops around that.
 The Galapagos isn’t really a placed that’s easily “squeezed in”, especially when it comes to cruises.
 These other activities, though, are fairly straightforward to sort out once you’ve got your dates set.

 Interested in a particular cruise on a particular date but aren’t ready to commit yet?
 A GreenGo travel planner can place a certain amount of spots on hold for you with the cruise line.

 This won’t cost you a cent, and it’ll let you iron out some of the other aspects of travel to make sure that everything works out.
 Getting time off work, for example, or coordinating with the rest of your travel group.